MarkWieczorek/mapmanager/_posts/2015-05-28-File-format.md

 - Text
 - HDF5

+###Text

+####Python

+Map Manager saves all files as plani text files.
+Thus, it is relatively easy to extend the function of Map Manager by writing Python to load, parse, and analyze these text files.
+Please have a look at an [example iPython notebook][9].
+If you are interested in more information, please email Robert Cudmore.

 ###HDF5

 [HDF5][1] is an open source cross platform binary file format.
 It can be read from [Matlab][2], [Python][3], [Igor Pro][4] and from a [command line][5].